facebook/flow/README.md

 ## Building Flow

-Flow is written in OCaml (OCaml 4.x is required) and (on Linux) requires libelf.
+Flow is written in OCaml (OCaml 4.01.0 or higher is required) and (on Linux) requires libelf.
 You can install OCaml on Mac OS X and Linux by following the instructions at [ocaml.org](https://ocaml.org/docs/install.html).

 Once you have these dependencies, building Flow just requires running